Harmonic/laravel-preset/readme.md

 ## Installation

-Assumes a new Laravel installation.
+Assumes a new Laravel installation with yarn installed globally.
 Then install the preset with composer.

 ``` bash
 $ composer require harmonic/laravel-preset --dev